Why Gaining Control of Your Business Applications Should Be Your First Priority

 Benefits of IT Change Management

 A well-defined change management process accounts for the management of common issues that result from planned and uncontrolled change events.
-Benefits of developing a change management process included:
+Benefits of developing a change management process include:

 • IT services become better aligned with business requirements